-Through the delivery of high quality, evidence-based and age-appropriate RSHE, the school aims to help prepare students for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure students know how and when to ask for help and where to access support.
-By the end of their education the school hopes students will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.
+- Deliver high quality, evidence-based and age-appropriate RSHE. - Provide a framework in which sensitive discussions can take place. - Prepare students for the onset of puberty, and give them an understanding of sexual development and the importance of hygiene. - Create a positive culture around issues of sexuality and relationships, providing students the information they need to help them develop healthy and nurturing relationships of all kinds. - Ensure students know how and when to ask for help and where to access support.

+• Help students develop resilience, and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life.